simonHorvat/PostAPI/README.md

 2. Navigate to the root directory of the project in your terminal or command prompt.
 3. Install the required dependencies by running the following command: ```pip install -r requirements.txt```
 4. Start the API by running the following command: ```python run.py``` The API should now be running on http://localhost:8000/.
+Swagger documentation is available on http://localhost:8000/docs.

 ## Project Structure